PROMISE Program

 Shannon Nowotarski, PhD, Associate Professor of Biochemistry and Molecular Biology, Penn State Berks

-Lisa Shantz, PhD, Associate Professor of Cellular and Molecular Physiology and Associate Director, Woodward Center for Excellence in Health Sciences Education
+Lisa Shantz, PhD, Associate Professor of Cell and Biological Systems and Associate Director, Woodward Center for Excellence in Health Sciences Education

 Gail Thomas, PhD, Professor of Medicine and Co-Director, Penn State Clinical and Translational Science Institute TL1 Translational Research Training Program.